-The Coach should schedule school visits (with the parents, ideally) to meet with the student's guidance counselor and/or teachers and services providers, when possible.
-It is a best practice to visit at least once a semester.
-Here is a document that summarizes everything you need to know about conducting an effective school visit.
-See Appendix C5: Effective School Visits.
-If the student has a special education teacher for multiple periods of the day, it would be ideal for the Coach to meet with them.
+The Middle School Education Specialist should also schedule school visits to meet with the student's guidance counselor and/or teachers and services providers, when possible.
+If the student has a special education teacher for multiple periods of the day, it would be ideal for the Specialist to meet with them.
 If there are concerns about how the student is doing in a particular class, it is best to meet with that teacher instead of the guidance counselor, and/or observe the student in that class (after first letting the student know they will be doing an observation).